StereoSpike: Depth Learning with a Spiking Neural Network: Method

 \subsection{Loss Function}

-Similarly as in \cite{Hidalgo20threedv}, we used a combination of a multiscale regression loss with a multiscale regularization loss.
-Noting $R=\hat{D}-D$ the residual between the groundtruth depth map and intermediary $i$, the first term can be written as:
+As in \cite{Hidalgo20threedv}, we used a combination of a regression loss with a regularization loss.
+Noting $R=\hat{D}-D$ the residual between the groundtruth and predicted depth maps, the first term can be written as:

-where $n$ is the number of valid groundtruth pixels u.
+where $n$ is the number of valid groundtruth pixels $u$.
 With the same notations, the regularization loss is computed with:

 According to \cite{Hidalgo20threedv}, the minimization of this term encourages smooth depth changes as well as sharp depth discontinuities in the depth map prediction, hence helping the network to represent objects that stand out of the background of the scene (e.g., because they are closer), while respecting its overall topology.
 Finally, we weighted both terms with a factor $\lambda$ in the total loss: